 Being Guided From Within

-Having built the inner resources to be able to stay with yourself in a felt way even if you're uncomfortable, you'll find the ability to be more in touch with both your vulnerability as well as your power.
-From that place you'll be able to speak your truth or make choices guided from what you know inside, and not guided by fear or what others expect of you.
-It starts slowly at first, but each time you make a stand for you, I'll help you to really feel it so that you can grow trust in yourself that you know how to be there for you.
+Having built the inner resources to be able to stay with yourself in a felt way even if you're uncomfortable, you'll find the ability to be more in touch with both your vulnerability as well as your confidence.
+From that place you'll be able to speak your truth or make choices guided from what you know inside, and not guided by fear or by what others expect of you.
+This is the part of our work together that is about learning a new language; a language that expresses love and concern for others without ditching love and concern for yourself.
+It starts slowly at first, but each time you make a stand for you or say something you could have never imagined saying before, I'll help you to really feel it so that you can grow trust in yourself that you know how to be there for you.

 Becoming Trustworthy to Yourself